Improved Factorized Neural Transducer Model For text-only Domain Adaptation: Introduction

 There have been increasing research efforts \cite{variani2020hybrid, factorizedAED, mhat} to modify the structure of neural Transducers.
-Factorized neural Transducer (FNT) \cite{zhao2023fast, chen2021Factorized,levit2023external} addresses this issue by introducing a standalone LM for vocabulary prediction within the model, enabling the direct application of conventional LM adaptation methods.
-While the results have shown promising adaptation abilities, minor performance degradation has also been observed on the general test set compared to the standard neural Transducer baseline, raising doubts about their overall performance.
-Building upon this work, we propose an improved factorized neural Transducer (IFNT) model that can better combine acoustic information with language information, and improve its baseline performance both before and after fine-tuning with adaptation data.
+Factorized neural Transducer (FNT) \cite{zhao2023fast, chen2021Factorized,levit2023external, gong2023longfnt,le2023factorized} addresses this issue by introducing a standalone LM for vocabulary prediction, enabling the direct application of conventional LM adaptation methods.
+While the results have shown promising adaptation abilities, minor accuracy degradation has also been observed on the general test set compared to the standard neural Transducer baseline, raising doubts about their overall performance.

+Building upon this work, we propose the improved factorized neural Transducer (IFNT) model that can better combine acoustic information with language information, and improve its baseline accuracy both before and after adapting to text data.
 Our proposed model incorporates an internal LM alongside the standard neural Transducer model, with the LM posterior probability directly integrated into the vocabulary prediction.
-Utilizing a standalone LM in our model facilitates the application of various language model adaptation methods for fast text-only domain adaptation, similar to the hybrid system.
-We validate the proposed method in both in-domain (GigaSpeech \cite{chen2021gigaspeech}) and out-of-domain adaptation scenarios (EuroParl \cite{europarl}, TED-LIUM \cite{tedlium}, Medical \cite{medical}, etc.), and the results demonstrate a better performance of our proposed method over the FNT and standard neural Transducer shallow fusion methods.
+Utilizing a standalone LM in our model facilitates the application of various LM adaptation methods for fast text-only domain adaptation, similar to the hybrid system.
+We validate the proposed method in both English and Mandarin datasets, both in-domain and out-of-domain scenarios results demonstrate the superior performance of our proposed model over the FNT and standard neural Transducer shallow fusion methods.